The Ultimate Disneyland Packing List: 20 Essentials For Your Park Day

 Spring/Fall at Disneyland

-Spring (March to May) and Fall (October to November) at Disneyland means comfortably warm daily temperatures hovering in the 70s and 80s.
-If you are unphased by cooler nighttime temperatures, you may be able to get by without a jacket all day!
+Spring (March to May) and Fall (October to November) at Disneyland mean comfortably warm daily temperatures hovering in the 70s and 80s.
+If you are unfazed by cooler nighttime temperatures, you may be able to get by without a jacket all day!

 The bottom line: Pack appropriately depending on the season/month you visit.
 Along with your warm-weather clothing, bring something for those cooler temperatures (for when you’re indoors and establishments are blasting the air conditioner and/or for those cooler evenings).
 You’ll want to be prepared for it all!